Wissance/WebApiToolkit/README.md

     - `IModelManager` - interface that describes basic operations
     - `ModelManager` is abstract class that contains impl of Get operations

+## Requirements
+There is only ONE requirement: all Entity classes that are using with controllers & managers derived from this labrary base classes MUST work with Entities that IMPLEMENTS interface `IModelIdentifiable<T>` from `Wissance.WebApiToolkit.Data.Entity`

+## Nuget
 NUGET PACKAGE: https://www.nuget.org/packages/Wissance.WebApiToolkit/1.0.0

 ## Examples